Code-dot-mil/code.mil/implementation-guide.md

 ## Incorporating external contributions

-Once the software has passed the process outlined above and has been publicly distributed, any contributions to the project MUST be subject to its license.
+Once the software has passed the process outlined above and has been publicly distributed, any contributions to the project must be subject to its license.

 External contributions do not need to undergo OPSEC review as they are assumed to be public at the time of contribution.
-They SHOULD be reviewed for quality purposes before being accepted into a project to ensure that they are professional in nature and perform as expected.
+They should be reviewed for quality purposes before being accepted into a project to ensure that they are professional in nature and perform as expected.
 All external contributors MUST have a CLA on file before their contributions are accepted into the project.
 A CLA only needs to be executed once by each legal entity.
-Project owners MUST explain in the README file that external contributors MUST execute a CLA before their contributions will be accepted.
+Project owners should explain in the README file that external contributors must execute a CLA before their contributions will be accepted.

 ### Software maturity and software engineering